 Over the last two decades, places like Cayman and the Channel Islands have built world-class financial centers by playing host to multinational corporations and partnership vehicles.
 And because politicians would much rather cast a net on tax revenue lost abroad than raise new taxes at home, the post-crisis era has seen big countries really ratchet up their scrutiny of offshore financial centers.

-Now we’ve been reporting that mainland governments have limited options when it comes to clamping down on offshore activity, at least when it comes to the private funds business.
-But given the unprecedented level of coordination taking place in the international community around tax policy currently, the industry was never going to be entirely immune.
+In our special report on fund domiciles this month, we report that mainland governments have limited options when it comes to clamping down on offshore activity, at least when it comes to the private funds business.
+But given the unprecedented level of coordination taking place in the international community now around tax policy, the industry was never going to be entirely immune.

 It all sounds very familiar – because it’s the exact same concept as that behind the US Foreign Account Tax Compliance Act (FATCA).
 No wonder, then, some commentators have dubbed the project ‘GATCA’ (to reflect its Global remit).